Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Experiments

-\begin{itemize} \item \textbf{Ours:} Proposed method with MLPs as encoders and decoders. \item \textbf{DP-Dual:} DP-based alternative for the proposed method.
+\begin{itemize} \item \textbf{Ours:} Proposed method with MLP encoders-decoders. \item \textbf{DP-Dual:} DP-based alternative to the proposed method.
 Two CNN-based decoders predicting forward and inverse joint angles with shared, global conditioning on the state information.
-Actions represented as joint angles in single timestep, state information represented as action timestep and task parameter. \item \textbf{DP-2Head:} Single CNN-based decoder.
-Actions represented as concatenation of forward and inverse joint angles in single timestep, state information represented as action timestep and task parameter. \item \textbf{DP-Mode:} Single CNN-based decoder.
-Actions represented as either forward or inverse joint angles in single timestep, state information represented as action timestep, task parameter and modality bit (forward or inverse).
-Note that since forward and inverse action steps correspond to different data points, the pairing of forward and inverse demonstrations are irrelevant to this model. \end{itemize}
+Actions represented as joint angles in a single timestep, state information represented as action timestep, and task parameter. \item \textbf{DP-Mode:} Single CNN-based decoder.
+Actions represented as either forward or inverse joint angles in a single timestep, state information represented as action timestep, task parameter, and modality bit (forward or inverse).
+Note that the pairing of forward and inverse demonstrations is irrelevant to this model. \item \serdaradd{\textbf{MVAE:} Transformer-based encoders and decoders for the forward and inverse modalities, and MLP-based encoders and decoders for the task parameter modality.
+The model processes inputs to reconstruct the full forward and inverse trajectories, and the task parameter.} \item \serdaradd{\textbf{MVAE-Mask:} Extension of \textbf{MVAE}, joint angles at each time step are independently and randomly masked, forcing reconstruction of full forward and inverse trajectories from partial trajectory information, similar to ours.} \end{itemize}